Pot Luck Beans of America Selection

 |

 A delicate cannellini bean grown from Italian seed, this prized cultivar is named in honour of late cookery legend Marcella Hazan, author of the fabled ‘Essentials of Classic Italian Cooking’ and a noted bean evangelist.
-The Heirloom Bean Co's sources these beans from North American bean specialist Rancho Gordo, founded in the early 2000s by Steve Sando to preserve and promote traditional and rare bean varieties of the Americas. |
+The Heirloom Bean Co sources these and a range of other Phaseolus beans from North American bean specialist Rancho Gordo, founded in the early 2000s by Steve Sando to preserve and promote traditional and rare bean varieties of the Americas. |

 Cultivated in California from Italian Sorana seedstock, this is a connoisseur’s cannellini: its tender skin shrouds a silken, creamy interior.
 As a benchmark Tuscan bean, the Marcella exudes a mild, nutty sweetness that makes it a classic choice for pasta e fagioli, and classic regional bean stews.
 They’re also the perfect complement to lighter dishes such as roasted fish or braised vegetables.